Heli Access is now available to the beautiful Panorama B.C. Backcountry!

 - Learn how to travel in a way that reduces risk and maximizes your chances of surviving an avalanche.

 - Learn about the proper equipment to take and how to use it in an emergency.

 - Learn about controlling the human factors involved when fun activities take place in potentially dangerous environment.

-All avalanche courses are arranged on a custom basis or combined with another adventure to best suit the needs and experience of your group.
-Pease Contact us for bookings of an AST 1, AST 2, CRS, or create a custom Course!
+Most avalanche courses are arranged on a custom basis or combined with another adventure to best suit the needs and experience of your group.
+Pease Contact us for custom bookings of an AST 1, AST 2, CRS or to create another custom Course!

 December 2019 Course 1:

 -Saturday Dec 14 and Sunday Dec 15, 2019 at Panorama Ski area.